-DPLL1, DPLL2 and the output DFS blocks operate from a 204.8MHz master clock.
-The master clock is synthesized from a local oscillator clock signal applied to the MCLKOSC pins.
-The stability of the DPLLs in free-run or holdover is equivalent to the stability of the local oscillator clock signal.
+The DPLL and the output DFS blocks operate from a 204.8MHz master clock.
+The master clock is synthesized from a clock originating from a local oscillator attached to the MCLKOSC pins.
+The stability of the DPLLs in free-run or holdover is equivalent to the stability of the local oscillator.
 Selection of an appropriate local oscillator is therefore of crucial importance if the telecom standards listed in [Table 1-1](#) are to be met.
 Simple XOs can be used in less stringent cases (e.g. line card timing), but TCXOs or even OCXOs may be required in the most demanding central timing function applications.
 Careful evaluation of the stability of the local oscillator component is necessary to ensure proper performance.
 Contact Microsemi timing products technical support for recommended oscillators.